brendanSapience/UC4-Automic-REST-API-Delivery/README.md

     * You can declare as many connections as you want (their "name" needs to be unique thought)
     * You can modify the validity period (expressed in minutes)
     * The host can be an IP adress or a hostname
-    * The araurl is only required if using this rest api with ara as well as awa

   * what you need to know about this file:
     * This config file is used to shield users from having to know Department, hostname and ports of the AE.. also to control the validity period